 Parque National da Tijuca

-The park has 200 species of tropical birds many of which are endangered.
-The walking trails are not well marked so you should go in a group.
+The Tijuca national park has 200 species of tropical birds, many of which are in danger.
+As the walking trails are not well marked you should go in a group.
 It’s easy to get lost in the thick tropical jungle.

 Christ the Redeemer